neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 1. Map the elements in a [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) to OpenMC cells by identifying the OpenMC cell that resides at each element's centroid.
   The mapping does not place any requirements on geometry alignment.
-2. Identify which MOOSE mesh blocks are "solid" and which are "fluid."
-The solid blocks will then exchange temperature with OpenMC, while the fluid blocks will exchange both temperature and density with OpenMC.
+2. Identify which MOOSE mesh blocks are providing temperature and density feedback.
 3. If using cell tallies, identify which MOOSE blocks should be tallied - tallies are then added to all OpenMC cells that correspond to those elements.
 If using mesh tallies, tallies are added with a unique bin in each mesh element.